Shrimp Are Perfect for a Healthy Diet!

-Whether you’re partaking in Lent or just going on a diet, it probably means you’re swapping out certain meats for seafood.
+If you’re going on a diet, it probably means you’re swapping out certain meats for seafood.
 But who says that’s a bad thing?
-During Lent, shrimp are always on the table.
+When you’re trying to eat healthier, shrimp are always on the table.
 Not only can you cook them in a variety of different recipes, but they also have fewer calories than other meat options!

 That’s right: ounce for ounce, shrimp have fewer calories than beef, chicken or pork!